Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 B&H Photo - Video - Pro Audio

-The Nikon 35-105mm f/3.5-4.5D AF push-pull zoom is a perfectly swell FX lens that works great on all FX and most 35mm Nikons.
+The Nikon 35-105mm f/3.5-4.5D AF push-pull zoom is a great FX lens that works perfectly on all FX digital and 35mm Nikons.

 This could be the only lens you every need, and for $75 used you can't go wrong, although you have a huge choice of new and used FX lenses for Nikon SLRs at every price.